slevithan/oniguruma-to-es/README.md

 *Default: `false`.*

-Disables some basic optimizations that simplify the pattern when it doesn't change the meaning.
+By default, some simple minifications (like removing unneeded noncapturing groups) are performed during transpilation.
+Setting this option to `true` disables such changes.

 > [!TIP]
 > The [oniguruma-parser](https://github.com/slevithan/oniguruma-parser) library includes a sophisticated [Oniguruma optimizer](https://github.com/slevithan/oniguruma-parser/blob/main/src/optimizer/README.md) that can further minify and improve the performance of Oniguruma regexes.
-If desired, you can run the optimizer first, and then pass its result to Oniguruma-To-ES.
-Although that isn't appropropriate in all cases (since it adds performance overhead and increases bundle size), the benefits of pre-optimization do pass through when subsequently transpiling the pattern to JavaScript.
+If desired, you can call the optimizer first, and then pass its result to Oniguruma-To-ES.
+Although that isn't appropropriate in all cases (since it adds performance overhead and increases bundle size), the benefits of optimization do pass through when subsequently transpiling the pattern to JavaScript.

 ## ✅ Supported features